philippkurle/ESP32-Line-Following-And-Gap-Crossing-Rover/README.md

 During the first 3.5 seconds of operation, the rover counts left and right corrections to determine a directional bias, allowing the rover to infer the track's overall direction.
 This bias is then used to decide the direction in which the rover begins crossing a gap in the curved-crossing version, as well as the direction in which it exits the track in both versions.

 After leaving the track through the largest gap, the rover stops and must be restarted manually.

-## Communication

-The rover communicates with a smartphone via the Bluefruit Connect app, which provides a chat interface for reading outgoing messages and notifications.

 ## Repository Structure